This post was originally published on the Engagex blog on July 13, 2021.

 Developments in insurance industry technology are rapidly increasing.

-With some of the largest insurance carriers servicing their customers completely online, the question has to be asked:
+With some of the largest insurance carriers servicing their customers entirely online, the question has to be asked:

 To answer that question, let's take a look at some statistics: